Skip to content ↓

 We believe in educating our young people and community members in the best ways to keep safe and work tirelessly to ensure that our provision is current, robust and supportive.

-Our Safeguarding Team is led by Mr Riste
+Our Designated Safeguarding Team Lead is Mr Riste

 If you are ever concerned about the safety of yourself or another student please refer this to the school’s safeguarding team through the staff members below.
 Your concerns will be taken seriously and may require a follow up conversation.